 Rising costs in the 1960s brought the run of Transactions to an end with a new journal, Hertfordshire Archaeology (now Hertfordshire Archaeology and History), replacing it.
-The cost and risk of this is shared with its partner, the East Herts Archaeological Society (EHAS).
+The cost and risk of this is shared with our partner, the East Herts Archaeological Society (EHAS).

 As the level of archaeological activity started to drop in the late 1900s, the study of the area’s local history gathered pace with the Society continuing to publish members’ research under its own name.